jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 autonomous system number object.
 To that end, this extension adds a new "rpki1_aspas" member to the Autonomous System Number object class ([@!RFC9083, section 5.5]):

-* "rpki1_aspas" -- an array of ASPA objects ((#aspa_object_class)) for the autonomous system number range in the autonomous system number object; if the array is too large, the server MAY truncate it, per [@!RFC9083, section 9]
+* "rpki1_aspas" -- an array of ASPA objects ((#aspa_object_class)) with "customerAutnum" values from within the autonomous system number range of an autonomous system number object; if the array is too large, the server MAY truncate it, per [@!RFC9083, section 9]

 Here is an elided example for an autonomous system number object with ASPAs: